fbpx

 The duration depends on the type of survey and the size and complexity of the property.
 Simple floor plan surveys for smaller properties may take a few hours, while more detailed surveys, such as those including elevations or 3D laser scanning, can take several days.
 The surveyor will provide a time estimate based on the specific requirements of your project.

-The simple way to understand the difference between a measured survey and a topographical survey is that a measured survey relates to buildings and structures, while a topographical survey relates to land.
+The simple way to understand the difference between measured surveys and a topographical survey is that a measured survey relates to buildings and structures, while a topographical survey relates to land.

-A topographical survey is likely to be carried out for residential or commercial development on a greenfield or brownfield site, whereas a measured survey will relate to a specific building or structure.
+A land survey is likely to be carried out for residential or commercial development on a greenfield or brownfield site, whereas a property survey will relate to a specific building or structure.

-Measured building surveyors will use a variety of low-tech and high-tech equipment to obtain the required data, ranging from the humble tape measure to 3D laser scanners, ground penetrating radar and GPS equipment.
-XP Surveys use state-of-the-art equipment for measuring and scanning, delivering traditional 2D drawings and 3D BIM files.
+We will use a variety of high-tech equipment to obtain the required data, ranging from the humble tape measure to 3D laser scanners, ground penetrating radar and GPS equipment.
+XP Surveys uses state-of-the-art equipment for measuring and scanning, delivering traditional 2D drawings and 3D BIM files.

 Our surveyors are equipped, trained and ready for whichever level of detail and output you require.